 For any R2I LMR frame or I2R LMR frame (if negotiated) transmitted between an RSTA and an unassociated ISTA, the BSS_COLOR parameter of the PPDU shall be set to 0 or the value indicated in the BSS Color Information field of the Ranging Parameters element transmitted by the RSTA. (#2060, 2133)

-An RSTA shall follow the rules defined in 26.5.2 (UL MU Operation) or 35.5.2 (EHT UL MU operation) when transmitting any Trigger frames of variant Location for TB ranging with the following rules, and the following rules also apply to the transmission of a Ranging NDP Announcement frame: (#2060, 2133)
+An RSTA shall follow the rules defined in 26.5.2 (UL MU Operation) or 35.5.2 (EHT UL MU operation) when transmitting any Ranging Trigger frames. of variant Location for TB ranging with the following rules

+Additionally, when transmitting the following frames:(#i-14)

 A Ranging Trigger frame shall be carried in an S-MPDU if the Ranging Trigger frame is carried in a VHT PPDU or, HE PPDU, or EHT PPDU.

-An RSTA shall not transmit a Ranging Trigger frame or a Ranging NDP Announcement frame in a VHT MU PPDU or, HE MU PPDU, or EHT MU PPDU that is not an EHT SU transmission.
+An RSTA shall not transmit a Ranging Trigger frame nor a Ranging NDP Announcement frame in a VHT MU PPDU or, HE MU PPDU, or EHT MU PPDU that is not an EHT SU transmission.

 An RSTA shall not transmit a Sounding Ranging Trigger frame soliciting an HE TB Ranging NDP or an EHT TB Ranging NDP that uses UL MU-MIMO, i.e., where the same RU is allocated to multiple ISTAs, to any ISTA from which it has not received a TB specific subelement in the Ranging Parameters element with the Full Bandwidth UL MU-MIMO field equal to 1.